Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Extremal Isotropic Curves in Goedel Space-Time

-Stationary solution of Einstein's field equation with cosmological constant found by G$\ddot{o}$del describes gravity field of rotating uniform dust matter.
-With coordinates $x^{i}=(t,r,y,z)$ the line element is written in form
+The stationary solution of the Einstein's field equation with cosmological constant found by Goedel describes gravity field of the rotating uniform dust matter.
+With coordinates $x^{i} =(t,r,y,z)$ the line element is written in form

-where $\omega$ is constant.
+where $\omega $ is constant.